Note: As questions arise from our customers, we’ll add them here throughout the summer.

 Q: I’m new to the site, how can I ask you guys a fantasy question?

-A: While we do the best we can, we don’t advertise personal advice because we would be overwhelmed with questions if we did and we believe in offering one comprehensive package for one price, so we do not want to “upsell” anyone for personal advice.
-However, you can certainly try to contact us via the “Contact Us” page, and we will be hosting regular chats starting 8/1/14.
+A: While we do the best we can, we don’t advertise personal advice because we would be overwhelmed with questions if we did, and we believe in offering one comprehensive package for one price, so we do not want to “upsell” anyone for personal advice.
+However, you can certainly try to contact us via the “Contact Us” page, and we will be hosting regular chats starting in August of 2015.
 You can also reach out to us on Twitter.
 We can’t guarantee questions will be answered, but we try our best.

 Q: If I’m not sure if I subscribed for the coming season, how do I check?

-A: If you cannot access most or all subscriber content right now (summer of 2014) then that means we do not have you in for 2014.
-If you still have questions, use the contact us form.
-If you can access the “My account” page that means you’re in for 2014.
+A: If you cannot access most or all subscriber content right now (summer of 2015) then that means we do not have you in for 2015.
+If you still have questions, head to the “My account” page that means you’re in for 2015.
 You can check when your subscription ends here as well as change your login/e-mail.

 Changing/Viewing your Account Information